Identification of Deep Network Generated Images Using Disparities in Color Components: DNG Image Identification

-In this case, the investigator can obtain some DNG images from a known generative model.
-This is the most simple case for the investigator.
-To perform the detection, the investigator can train a binary classifier with real images and DNG images, and uses the trained classifier to predict the class labels for the given images.
+In this case, the training and testing DNG images are generated by the same model trained with the same real image dataset. {This is the simplest case and was considered by default in some existing works, \eg, \cite{marra2018detection,mo2018fake,mccloskey2019detecting,dang2018deep}}.
+To perform the detection, the investigator just need to train a binary classifier with real images and DNG images, and uses the trained classifier to predict the class labels for the testing images.